Distributionally robust Kalman filtering with volatility uncertainty: Problem formulation

 where the integral is over $x_{t-1:t}, \bar{x}_{t-1:t}, y_t, \bar{y}_t$.

-Using Corollary \ref{cor:Gaussian}, Corollary \ref{cor:Wasser} gives an explicit solution to the bi-causal Wasserstein distance \eqref{eq:bicau-dist}.
-The highest dimension of the matrices is reduced to $(n + m, n + m)$ in the bi-causal Wasserstein distance formula.
-A crucial result is that \eqref{eq:bicau-dist} can be calculated recursively via dynamic programming principle; see \citet[Proposition 5.2]{backhoff2017causal}. \begin{corollary} Denote the following matrices
+Using Lemma \ref{cor:Gaussian}, Lemma \ref{cor:Wasser} gives an explicit solution to the bicausal Wasserstein distance \eqref{eq:bicau-dist}.
+The highest dimension of the matrices is reduced to $(n + m, n + m)$ in the bicausal Wasserstein distance formula.
+Notably, \eqref{eq:bicau-dist} can be computed recursively using dynamic programming principle; see \cite[Proposition 5.2]{backhoff2017causal}. \begin{lemma} Denote the following matrices